Meet the 2023-2024 Youth Advisory Panel

 Youth Advisory Panel

-Ronit C. is a senior in high school.
-He is a first-generation American born, to Indian parents.
+Ronit C. is a freshman in college studying neuroscience and pursuing a career in child psychiatry.
+He is a first-generation American born to Indian parents.
 Ronit enjoys singing, playing piano, working out, playing basketball, and quality time with friends (usually over food).
-His school's choir recently performed at a National Conference.
-Driven by a passion for life sciences, he holds an EMT certification and participates in the Science Olympiad team.
-Ronit aspires to be a pediatrician specializing in psychiatry.
 Ronit says that social media played a role in his body image struggles, but also helped him overcome them.
-Leveraging its benefits and finding reliable sources fostered a positive self-image and healthy habits for his physical and mental well-being.
+Leveraging its benefits and utilizing reliable sources fostered a positive self-image and healthy habits for his physical and mental well-being.
 Ronit uses social media to connect with my family in India and his friends in college.
 Ronit wants parents, peers, and doctors to consider that while social media has downsides, understanding its benefits and using it in moderation is crucial in creating a healthy atmosphere for today’s youth.

 Ryan L.